stephanGarland/packer-proxmox-templates/README.md

 VM_CORES      - Number of cores for template - defaults to 4

-VM_MEM        - Size of RAM (in kilobytes) - defaults to 4096
+VM_MEM        - Size of RAM (in megabytes) - defaults to 8192

-VM_DISK       - Size of disk (with suffix) - defaults to 8G
+VM_DISK       - Size of disk (with suffix) - defaults to 32G

-VM_ZFS        - Build support for ZFS - defaults to true
+VM_ZFS        - Build support for ZFS - defaults to false

-VM_ZSH        - Add zsh customized with Oh My Zsh and some plugins - defaults to true

 VM_ID         - ID for template - defaults to 999

 #### Things You Need To Change
-- In `debian-10-amd64-proxmox/playbook/server-template-vars.yml`, you'll need to replace my public key with yours.
+- In `debian-11-amd64-proxmox/playbook/server-template-vars.yml`, you'll need to replace my public key with yours.
 This sets up password-less SSH auth, so without a key, you're gonna have a bad time.

 #### Things You Might Want To Change
 - `vmbr0` is usually the default network bridge in Proxmox.
 You may not want VMs being built to get an IP address handed out from there.